-The effects of using mechanized equipment and manually working in and along Neal Creek are consistent with the analysis in Section 3.3.3 of the Programmatic EA ("Vegetation").
-Section 3.3.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Vegetation") describes overall moderate impacts to vegetation after considering moderate short-term adverse effects and beneficial long-term effects.
+The effects of using mechanized equipment and manually working in and along Neal Creek and West Fork Neal Creek are consistent with the analysis in Section 3.3.3 of the Programmatic EA ("Vegetation").
+Section 3.3.3.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Vegetation") describes overall moderate impacts to vegetation after considering moderate short-term adverse effects and beneficial long-term effects.
 No ESA-listed or other sensitive plant species are present within the Project area.

 The Project is anticipated to have impacts consistent with those described in the Programmatic EA.
 Vegetation along access routes and at excavation locations would be crushed by heavy machinery and construction, and all impacted sites would be planted or seeded.
-Section 3.3.3.2 of the Programmatic EA ("Environmental Consequences for Vegetation") evaluated constructed features that could disturb more than 50 acres, but the area impacted by this action would be about five acres.
-This level of effect would be moderate, as contemplated by the Programmatic EA.
+Section 3.3.3.2 of the Programmatic EA ("Environmental Consequences for Vegetation") evaluated constructed features that would disturb up to 20 acres, but the area impacted by this action would be about five acres.
+Impacts to vegetation would be reduced by using helicopters to place large wood throughout the project area.
+This level of beneficial effect would be moderate, as contemplated by the Programmatic EA.